leontwntfr/XML2FASTA/README.md

 ## Usage

-The tool provides an user interface where input files (multiple are possible) and an output firectory can be selected.
+The tool provides an user interface where input files (multiple are possible) and an output directory can be selected.
 The following input files are allowed:
 - EBL variant XML files (e.g. obtained from UniProt variant viewer)
 - UniProt entry XML files (also including multiple entries)